mrhm-dev/full-stack-army/resources/lecture-102/README.md

 - Provide meaningful error responses with relevant error codes and messages.
 - Implement proper authentication and authorization mechanisms to secure sensitive operations and resources.
 - Use versioning strategies to handle backward compatibility and API evolution.
-- Follow established naming conventions and URl structures to improve API consistency and usability.
+- Follow established naming conventions and URL structures to improve API consistency and usability.
 - Use PATCH when the client wants to modify specific attributes or properties of a resource without sending the complete representation.
 - Clearly define the semantics and behavior of the PATCH method in your API documentation.
 - Validate and sanitize the patch payload to ensure data integrity and security.
 - Consider logging or auditing patch operations for tracking changes to resources.
 - Follow established conventions and patterns for patch formats, such as RFC 6902 (JSON Patch) or RFC 7396 (JSON Merge Patch).
-- Provide through and clear documentation on how to construct valid patch requests for your resources.
+- Provide thorough and clear documentation on how to construct valid patch requests for your resources.

 <br>